Home

 Whose fate is to return to spawn and die

-With their bones and eyes devoured by beasts
+With their bones and eyes devoured by gulls

 Indians-Fish-at-Celilo-Falls-FSDM2